C2C CTF Writeups

 # void Server::process_put(...) { ... send_response(client_fd, 204, "No Content"); }

-# So if i overwrite send_response, it should trigger.
+# So if we overwrite send_response, it should trigger.

 # However, process_put is called inside handle_client loop.